-- Upon successfully passing the exit interview, you will be awarded with your Associate Android Developer Certification.
+- If your submission meets the criteria for a passing attempt, you will be awarded your Associate Android Developer Certification.

 Note: Exams will be graded in the order that they are submitted.
 Due to the nature of the exit interview portion, the awarding of certifications will depend on when you are able to complete your interview.
 We will review completed exam submissions and reply to candidates within 45 days.

-- Make sure you have an acceptable form of ID.
-Acceptable forms of ID include driver's licenses, passports, or a government-issued ID.
-Note: student or work IDs are not accepted.
+- Make sure you have an acceptable form of ID, as described on the Requirements tab.
+Student or work IDs are not accepted.

-- Make sure the image and/or ID you upload is clear and not blurry.
+- Make sure the image you upload of your ID is clear and not blurry.
 Do not obstruct your ID with your fingers if you are using a webcam.

 Do I have to take the exam immediately after I register?